Buying a Flat Above a Shop: Mixed-Use SDLT Rates

 Can I choose to be taxed at residential rates instead?

 No. HMRC applies whichever classification is correct.
 If the property is genuinely mixed-use, non-residential rates are mandated by law.
-You cannot elect to be taxed at residential rates to access reliefs such as first-time buyer relief — the property must be wholly residential for those reliefs to apply.
+You cannot elect to be taxed at residential rates to access reliefs such as first-time buyer relief.
+The property must be wholly residential for those reliefs to apply.

 Emma Richardson, MRICS